Alpha Eta Honor Society

 UB Chapter

-The purpose of the Society shall be the promotion and recognition of significant scholarship, leadership, and contributions to the advancing health professions.
-Our chapter has grown to include members from various disciplines within the School of Public Health and Health Professions.
-These include Athletic Training, Dietetics, Occupational Therapy and Physical Therapy programs.
+The purpose of the society shall be the promotion and recognition of significant scholarship, leadership, and contributions to the advancing health professions.
+Our chapter has grown to include members from various disciplines within the School of Public Health and Health Professions, including Athletic Training, Dietetics, Occupational Therapy and Physical Therapy programs.

 History of Alpha Eta